nkukehenry/isw-crypto-utils/README.md

 ### Verify a Signature

-Verify a message signature using ECDSA.
+Verify a message signature using RSA.
 Pass the message, signature, and the signer's public key.

 ```javascript
 const isValid = cryptoUtils.verifySignature("Hello, World!", signature, publicKey);